 - The Committee shall oversee the annual assessment of the performance of the Board and individual directors.
 In conducting its assessment,

-skill and qualifications of Board members as well as the Board as a whole.
-The Committee shall report annually to the Board its assessment
+and qualifications of Board members as well as the Board as a whole.
+The Committee shall report annually to the Board its assessment of the

-of the Board’s performance and the performance of each Board committee.
-In addition, the Committee shall annually assess the size of the
+Board’s performance and the performance of each Board committee.
+In addition, the Committee shall annually assess the size of the Board as

 - The Committee shall recommend to the Board committee assignments for directors as openings occur on committees, or as rotations of committee

 assignments are deemed advisable.

 - The Committee shall review and assess the adequacy of the Corporate Governance Principles of the Company annually and recommend any proposed

 - The Committee may form and delegate authority to subcommittees or to any one of its members as it deems appropriate.